williamouyang/okta.github.io/_source/_code/javascript/okta_sign-in_widget.md

 1. Create an HTML file with the widget code
 2. Modify the HTML to use your Okta organization
 3. Serve the HTML file with a web server
-4. Configure CORS support in your Okta organization
+4. Configure a Trusted Origin in your Okta organization

 > If you do not have an Okta org, you can sign-up for one here: <https://www.okta.com/developer/signup/>